bashtage/randomgen/README.md

 ## Version

-The version matched the latest version of NumPy where `LegacyGenerator(MT19937())` passes all NumPy test.
+The package version matches the latest version of NumPy where `RandomState(MT19937())` passes all NumPy test.

 ## Documentation